tmrttmrt/opentx/radio/src/targets/common/esp32/Readme.md

 ESP32 is a powerful and cheap processor with a number of analog inputs (max 8 if WiFi radio is used, WROOM based boards have only 6 WiFi compatible ADC pins broken out), but it is a bit short on digital IO pins.
 Digital ports therefore need to be expanded.
 A couple MCP23017 I2C 16 IO port ICs was selected.

+The code is heavily based on the SKY9X board code.

 The project is still in development.
 The radio firmware has most of the functionality working.
 Implemented features are:

 - basic functionality (6 analog sticks + Vbatt (when WiFi is off), navigation keys, trims, switches, model storage in SPI flash)